Every Homeschool

 5 "watch out" states where homeschool blogs get it wrong

-Over and over, we see affiliate-marketing content confidently tell homeschool families they qualify for programs that exclude them.
-Here are the five worst offenders we've seen in 2025–2026 coverage.
+Over and over, affiliate-marketing content confidently tells homeschool families they qualify for programs that exclude them.
+As documented in 2025–2026 reporting, here are the five worst offenders.

 1. Iowa

-The Iowa Students First ESA is universal for families in accredited nonpublic schoolsonly.
+The Iowa Students First ESA is universal for families in accredited nonpublic schools only.
 Homeschool families are explicitly excluded.
-The Iowa Department of Education confirms this in plain English: "Eligibility for the ESA program is limited to Iowa residents attending an Iowa accredited nonpublic school."
+The Iowa Department of Education confirms this in plain English: eligibility is limited to Iowa residents attending an Iowa accredited nonpublic school.

 Iowa homeschool families sometimes hear this, think they'll enroll their kid as a part-time private-school student to qualify, and run headlong into Iowa's competency-based private-school accreditation rules.
 It doesn't work.